 Proper food and timing are essential aspects of keeping a healthy aquarium.
-To raise your bettas and guppies as happy, healthy fish, you should provide them nutrient-rich food, much like other pets.
+To raise your bettas and guppies as happy, healthy fish, you should provide them with nutrient-rich food, much like other pets.

 While they have different diets, they do have some common choices.

 Bettas are carnivores by nature and prefer meats alongside flakes and pellets.
-As a result, live worms, tiny insects, bloodworms, daphnia should be included in their diet.
+As a result, live worms, tiny insects, bloodworms, and daphnia should be included in their diet.

 Betta fish loves variety in their diets.
 Try to provide at least 3 to 4 different types of food for your bettas and rotate them so that they get all of the vitamins and minerals they require.

 Be careful while feeding, as it’s easy to overfeed your betta, as they are voracious eaters.
 Always provide the amount they can finish within 2-3 minutes.